QUEER ISSUES COMMITTEE

 - Working on systemic concerns, such as transgender housing and hate crime reporting, through UMM's governance system.

 - Working to improve institutional support for GLBT students, faculty, and staff, such as supporting the Resource Center for Gender, Women, and Sexuality and the addition of a staff person dedicated to GLBTA concerns.

 Safe Zone is a six hour training offered for UMM faculty, staff, students and Morris community members.
 This training is for participants to become better allies to LGBT individuals.
 At the end of the training, participants receive a Safe Zone sign to post on the door of their office or in their home, as well as a mobile Safe Zone pin and keychain.
 If you are interested in learning more about the queer community and about being a good ally, then this training should be on your radar. (info is sent via email to the entire campus; about 2 trainings each semester.
 Train the trainers is offered once a year.)

 Mo’Fems (Morris Feminists)

 Morris Feminists is a non-hierarchical group that operates by consensus.
 We aim to provide a safe environment for everyone to discuss issues related to feminism, as well as all intersecting facets of oppression, as well as a platform to enact change on these issues.
 Morris Feminists is responsible for the F-Word Conference, a chance for students, faculty, staff, and community members to present on topics related to gender, sexuality, and feminism and its intersections, as well as other projects around the UMM campus.

-Morris Queer Student Initiative for Equality (MoQSIE) is a student organization for Lesbian, Gay, Bisexual, Trans, Queer, Questioning, Intersex, Aesexual, Two Spirit, and Allies (“LGBTQIA2S”) at the University of Minnesota - Morris.
-Through social events, educational programs, pride activism and political awareness, E-Quality strives to end stereotyping, and to promote an understanding of and equal rights for GLBTs and diversity.
+Morris Queer Student Initiative for Equality (MoQSIE) is a student organization for Lesbian, Gay, Bisexual, Trans, Queer, Questioning, Intersex, Aesexual, Two Spirit, and Allies (“LGBTQIA2S”) at the University of Minnesota Morris.
+Through social events, educational programs, pride activism and political awareness, MoQSIE strives to end stereotyping, and to promote an understanding of equal rights for all gender and sexual minorities.

-E-Quality organizes events such as National Coming Out Day, and Pride Week, and a drag show.
-E-Quality coordinates the GLBT Resource Center in the Multi-Ethnic Resource Center.
+MoQSIE organizes events such as National Coming Out Day, Pride Week, and an annual drag show.

 “At UMM, Student Counseling provides free personal, crisis, and developmental counseling, educational programming and outreach, and maintains a confidential service for students who have been sexually harassed or harassed based on race, sexual orientation or religion.”